-Regarding those petroleum pipelines which are used to transport petroleum in response to general demand, the competent minister must formulate basic plans and listen to the opinions of the Minister of Internal Affairs and Communications regarding business licenses in order to ensure safety pursuant to the Petroleum Pipeline Business Act enacted in 1972.
-What is more, the Minister of Internal Affairs and Communications provides licenses for construction plans, performs completion inspections, provides licenses for safety regulations, performs safety inspections, and more.
+Regarding those petroleum pipelines which are used to transport petroleum in response to general demand, the minister in charge must formulate basic plans and listen to the opinion of the Minister of Internal Affairs and Communications regarding business licenses in order to ensure safety pursuant to the Petroleum Pipeline Business Act, enacted in 1972.
+Furthermore, the Minister of Internal Affairs and Communications provides licenses for construction plans and safety regulations, performs completion and safety inspections, and more.